-Anything contacting a downed line may be energized.
 Contact National Grid immediately.
 Never touch fallen lines.
 Secure the area.

 Keep yourself and the public at least 30 feet away from downed distribution lines and objects that may be energized.
 Stay at least 100 feet away from downed transmission lines.

-Do not attempt to enter or contact vehicles that may be energized: - Instruct vehicle occupants to drive away from the line if they can do so safely.
+Do not attempt to enter or contact vehicles that may be energized:

+- Instruct vehicle occupants to drive away from the line if they can do so safely.
 If the vehicle cannot be safely moved, instruct them to stay put until utility crews give the all clear. - If occupants are in imminent danger from fire or other hazards, stay away.
-Instruct them to jump clear without touching the vehicle and the ground at the same time and to shuffle away.
+Instruct them to jump clear without touching the vehicle and the ground at the same time, land with their feet together and shuffle away with small steps, keeping their feet together and on the ground.
 If occupants are unable to safely exit the vehicle, your incident commander will tell you how to proceed.

-Be alert for ANY of these gas leak indicators: a distinctive, sulfur-like odor; continuous bubbling in water; a hissing, whistling or roaring sound; dirt blowing into the air from a hole in the ground; dead or dying vegetation (in an otherwise moist area) over or near a pipeline; an exposed pipeline after a fire or flood; or a damaged connection to a gas appliance. a gas leak Know the procedures for gas leaks and fires.
-If you suspect a gas leak, instruct your dispatcher to contact National Grid, and follow these procedures: - Park emergency vehicles away and upwind from the area, and do NOT park over manholes. - Evacuate the area immediately.
+Be alert for ANY of these gas leak indicators: a distinctive, sulfur-like odor; continuous bubbling in water; a hissing, whistling or roaring sound; dirt blowing into the air from a hole in the ground; dead or dying vegetation (in an otherwise moist area) over or near a pipeline; an exposed pipeline after a fire or flood; or a damaged connection to a gas appliance.

+Know the procedures for gas leaks and fires.

+If you suspect a gas leak, instruct your dispatcher to contact National Grid, and follow these procedures:

+- Park emergency vehicles away and upwind from the area, and do NOT park over manholes. - Evacuate the area immediately.
 Be alert to risks from migrating natural gas and evacuate accordingly. - Turn off gas at aboveground service meter valves or appliance supply lines only - NEVER at underground valves or relief vents.
-If you shut off a gas service meter, lock and tag it and leave it off.
+If you shut off a gas service meter, leave it off.
 Only National Grid personnel can turn the gas back on. - Prevent gas leak ignition.
 Do NOT ring doorbells, use garage openers, step on doormats, or turn on or off any lights, appliances or electrical devices, including e-cigarettes and vape pens.
 Use intrinsically safe radios and flashlights. - If leaking natural gas ignites, let it burn.
 Do NOT use water to suppress a gas fire.
 Water may be used in a fog stream to protect exposures.
-FREE first responder safety kit Visit firstresponder.ngridsafety.com.
-Point your phone's camera at or scan this code.